taotriad/BabySomnia/Video_guide.md

 If you're not here because you want to react to Dreamcatcher, feel free to jump around however you choose.
-For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternate versions and related videos in the Apocalypse trilogy until you've watched at least the first music video (Maison) of that trilogy.
+For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternative versions and related videos in the Apocalypse trilogy until you've watched at least the first music video (Maison) of that trilogy.

 Also, remember: **[S]** stands for **Spoilers**, **[H]** for **Hints**.